-Above Albany the land has greened with spring.
+Last spring above Albany the land greened with spring.
 I traveled north with Kilmer on the weekend, transporting a U-haul filled with antiques.
 It was a five-day process and this morning we slept in late, re-charging our batteries for the return trip to the city.

-This afternoon Kilmer looked for a new car.
+In the afternoon Kilmer looked for a new car.
 I begged off this excursion.
 Most of the time I was strictly a passenger.
-Driving on the Interstates was purgatory.
-Kilmer believed in speed.
+Driving on the Interstates was purgatory and Kilmer believed in speed.
 I preferred obeying the speed limit, so when we reached Greenwich, New York, I asked to be let out of the Ford SUV.
 I wanted to walk back to Middle Falls.

 Kilmer understood and said, "Call me when you are close to home."